-'People First', remains the focus of our proposition to employees.
+'People First', this remains the focus of our proposition to employees and has not changed since 2020.
 We create a working environment for employees to feel valued by being informed and engaged.
-Despite the hybrid working structure which involves employees working from home 3 days a week, we deliver people engagement experiences that remain inclusive, interactive, memorable, and impactful.
+Despite the hybrid working structure which involves employees working from home 3 days a week, we deliver people engagements experiences that remain inclusive, interactive, memorable and impactful.